Lightmatter/django-hydra/docs/source/cookbook.rst

 Django Widget to Jinja Macro
 ****************************

-Hydra creates several mappings from Django's built in form widgets to its own, custom jinja macros through template overrides within ``templates/django/forms/widgets`` which are mapped to macros within ``templates/forms``.
+Hydra creates several mappings from Django's built in form widgets to its own, custom jinja macros.
+This is done through template overrides within ``templates/django/forms/widgets`` which are mapped to macros in ``templates/forms``.

 You can also extend these mappings as necessary in your own project.
 An example of how to do is shown below using the input widget.